GALLERY SIX: William Blake's illustrations to The Grave

 The deal was that Blake should engrave his own designs but, having secured the subscriptions, Cromek handed the designs over to Louis (or Luigi) Schiavonetti (1765-1810) whose smooth engraving style he judged more to the public taste.
 As a result, of the estimated £1800 the book brought in, £600 went to Schiavonetti and just £20 to Blake.
 This led Blake to dub the usurper 'Assassinetti' and describe Cromek as "A petty, Sneaking Knave who loves the Art but 'tis the Art to Cheat".
 However, he got his revenge in the sense that the pictures are still famous while Cromek and Schiavonetti would now be totally forgotten without Blake.
 To be fair to Schiavonetti though, he did an excellent job and was almost certainly not aware of having helped rob poor William.

-Another peculiarity of the book was that it was published with the pictures bunched together at the end instead of facing the relevant verses; which as it happens does them no harm at all, as pointed out in the publisher's comment below (though this was really just their excuse for not quite being able to see how the poem and illustrations fitted together).
+Another peculiarity of the book was that it was published with the pictures bunched together at the end instead of facing the relevant verses; which as it happens does them no harm at all, as pointed out in the publisher's comment below (though this was probably just their excuse for not quite being able to see how the poem and illustrations fitted together).
 They were later printed separately from the poem by Blake's friends.
 Their order was also changed but I'm presenting them here as they appear in the 1813 edition of Cromek's book which I happen to have, thanks to the ridiculous generosity of my good friend Tom Casey of Dublin who found it at auction in Ireland and decided I would give it a good home.

 Click on the thumbnails for enlargements and the original caption for each picture,